 Sixth Principal Meridian

-Initial Point
+Initial Point and Baseline

-The Sixth Principal Meridian originates at an initial point located at approximately 40°00' North latitude and 97°22' West longitude, situated in north-central Kansas near the Nebraska border.
+The Sixth Principal Meridian originates at an initial point located at approximately 40°00' North latitude and 97°22' West longitude, in north-central Kansas near the Nebraska border.
 From this point, the meridian line runs due north and south, while the associated baseline extends east and west.
 Together, these two lines form the grid from which all townships, ranges, and sections in the five covered states are measured.

 Kansas